 Setup Steps

-• Set Post to Channel to any channel.
-You can specify the channel the post will be sent to with JSON later.
+to any channel.
+You can specify the channel the post will be sent to with JSON later. -

 Now we’re good to go!